lambdaclass/cairo-vm_in_go/README.md

 - **prime:** The cairo prime in hexadecimal format.
 As explained above, all arithmetic operations are done over a base field, modulo this primer number.
 - **reference_manager:** Contains information about cairo variables.
 This information is useful to access to variables when executing cairo hints.

-In this project, we use a C++ library called [simdjson](https://github.com/simdjson/simdjson), the json is stored in a custom structure  which the vm can use to run the program and create a trace of its execution.

 ### Code walkthrough/Write your own Cairo VM

 Let's begin by creating the basic types and structures for our VM: